Acne symptoms & treatment

 • Deep, severe acne: Swollen cystic acne and nodules are more likely to leave behind acne scars.

-• Relatives who also had acne scars: Genetics tend to play a big role in the presence of acne and acne scars.
+• Family history of acne scars: Genetics tend to play a big role in the presence of acne and acne scars.

 • Delay in acne treatment: The longer you've had untreated inflammatory acne, the greater the risk of scarring.